How to view the last modified date of a file

 The first way is by viewing the file using My Computer or Windows Explorer.
 Once open, navigate to the file you want to view the modified date.
 If Windows is set to show the details, you should see the dates of each file in the "Date modified" column.
 If you only see the files, either change the view to Details or skip to the next suggestion.

 You can also see the modified date by viewing the file properties.
 Right-click on the file and select Properties.
 In the Properties window, you should see the Created date, Modified Date, and Accessed date, similar to the example below.

 A third way to view the date the file was last updated in Windows is through the Windows command line.

-At the DOS prompt navigate to the files location by using the cd command and once in the directory containing the file use the dir command to list the files.
+At the DOS prompt, navigate to the files location by using the cd command.
+Once in the directory containing the file, use the dir command to list the files.
 The date and time listed in the directory listing is the last modified date and time.

 Linux command line or shell

-Use the cd command to get to the directory containing the files you want to see the modification date and then use the ls command to list all files in the current directory.
-We recommend using the below ls command to give you the best listing of files including the modification date.
+Use the cd command to access the directory containing the files you want to see the modification date.
+Then, use the ls command to list all files in the current directory.
+We recommend using the ls command below to give you the best listing of files, including the modification date.